WINTAIN/wintain/README.md

 # wintain

-Not It's available on GANZIPRO and MACGANZI
+Now It's available on GANZIPRO and MACGANZI